Rather watch than read? Watch a video version of this post, and subscribe to our YouTube channel for more great videos.

 - How many people do I need to cover the skill gaps?

-Be sure to arm your team with the tools and resources they need for effective communication (try Slack), and the right project management tool.
+Be sure to arm your team with the resources they need for effective collaboration and the right project management tool.